 12 - 4 p.m.
 Pioneer Gristmill Tours.
 Explore this operating, historic gristmill

 To truly benefit the Huron River, this year’s festival will aim to be a Zero Waste event, with help from Recycle Ann Arbor and their grant from the Ann Arbor Area Community Foundation.

 Sponsored by DTE Energy Foundation

-With additional support from Toyota, Whole Foods, Washtenaw County Water Resources Commissioner, City of Ann Arbor, and Washtenaw County Parks & Recreation.
+With additional support from Toyota, Washtenaw County Water Resources Commissioner, City of Ann Arbor, Washtenaw County Parks & Recreation and Recycle Ann Arbor.

 For more information about Huron River Day, please call (734) 794-6240.